Orville Gilbert Brim Jr.

-Orville Gilbert Brim Jr. (c.
-1923 – April 15, 2016) was an American social psychologist who conducted research on early childhood and middle age.
+Orville Gilbert Brim Jr. (April 7, 1923 – April 15, 2016) was an American social psychologist who conducted research on early childhood and middle age.
 He was the author of books exploring ambition and the nature of and the desire for fame.

 Biography

-Orville Gilbert Brim Jr. was born in Elmira, New York on April 7, 1923 and grew up in Columbus, Ohio where his father was a professor at Ohio State University.
+Orville Gilbert Brim Jr. was born in Elmira, New York and grew up in Columbus, Ohio where his father was a professor at Ohio State University.
 He was introduced to sociology as a freshman at Yale in the autumn of 1941 and had chosen it as his major field of study when he was called up for officer training in the Army Air Corps.
 Commissioned a second lieutenant, he spent the remainder of World War II on combat duty in the Pacific theater as a pilot of B-24 bombers.

-After his discharge Dr. Brim returned to Yale, earning his B.A. degree in 1947 and his Ph.D. in sociology in 1951.
+After his discharge, Brim returned to Yale, earning his B.A. degree in 1947 and his Ph.D. in sociology in 1951.
 After a year as a research assistant he joined the faculty of the University of Wisconsin as an instructor and subsequently assistant professor before moving to the Russell Sage Foundation.

 During a two-week leave from the Army Air Corps in 1944, Lieutenant Brim was introduced to Kathleen Jane Vigneron.
 Soon after his leave was up the two were married—a union that lasted almost 60 years and produced four children (John Gilbert, Scott Whittier, Margaret Lowry and Sarah Morgan).

 In 1985, the Brims settled in Vero Beach, Florida, spending their summers at Watch Hill, Rhode Island, and later, Old Greenwich, Connecticut.
-Kathy Brim died in 2003.
+Kathleen Brim died in 2003.